 Depending on the Specialisations studied, careers are extremely varied.
 Many graduates are employed as application programmers, systems analysts, user support or as database administrators.
 For students who complete the honours year, it is possible to continue studying for a postgraduate degree and to proceed to a research position at a university, in industry, or a government institution such as the CSIRO.

 Program Content and Flexibility

 Computer Science is a three-year program with an optional fourth-year for Honours study.
 Students who perform at a superior level in the first three years are eligible for entry to the Honours year, which combines advanced coursework with a research project and thesis.

 Computer Science is UNSW's most flexible Computing degree.
-All students study the core subjects and then have many electives to study several of the application areas, or they may choose to specialise in one of the Specialisations or Minors.
+All students study the core subjects and then have many electives to study several of the application areas, or they may choose to specialise in one of the Specialisations.

 - Artificial Intelligence: Creating computer systems that can think is one of the more exciting and potentially rewarding challenges that we face today.

 - Computer Games: Modern computer games are among the most challenging computer applications to create.
 They use advanced concepts from computer graphics to artificial intelligence and networks.
 They require the collaboration of teams containing programmers, game designers, and artists.

 - Computer Networks: Connecting separate physical devices through protocols to form a single logical network.